 HFI and Hawai‘i Forest Industry Association’s (HFIA) are working with community partners to create the Honolulu Zoo Children’s Discovery Forest.
-This forest demonstration project is being created at the Honolulu Zoo, near the zoo entrance, adjacent to the future site of a Native Hawaiian Village.
-The Discovery Forest will be a representation of natural systems, creating a scene of Hawai‘i before the arrival of humans.
-The project will demonstrate culturally significant plant and tree species that once grew near traditional shoreline villages of O‘ahu.
-This replication of these coastal ecosystems will provide habitat for Hawaiian plants, birds, and invertebrates.
-The exhibit will be designed to demonstrate culturally significant Hawaiian plant species, the significance of place, and the kuleana of mālama ‘āina by integrating traditional Hawaiian forest ecosystems, forest stewardship opportunities, and innovative land-based education for residents and visitors.
+The Discovery Forest is a representation of natural systems, creating a scene of Hawai‘i before the arrival of humans.
+The project is demonstrating culturally significant plant and tree species that once grew near traditional shoreline villages of O‘ahu.
+This replication of coastal ecosystems is helping to provide habitat for Hawaiian plants, birds, and invertebrates.
+The exhibit is designed to demonstrate culturally significant Hawaiian plant species, the significance of place, and the kuleana of mālama ‘āina by integrating traditional Hawaiian forest ecosystems, forest stewardship opportunities, and innovative land-based education for residents and visitors.
 Jason Umemoto, Leland Miyano, and Leonard Bisel created the Schematic Concept Plan (See below).

-The Discovery Forest will reconnect urban visitors with the Hawaiian forest through three demonstration zones: Strand vegetation; Dryland Mesic forest species; and Polynesian-introduced species and cultivars.
+The Discovery Forest is reconnecting urban visitors with the Hawaiian forest through three demonstration zones: Polynesian-introduced species and cultivars; Dryland Mesic forest species; and Strand vegetation.
 The project is integrating the interest of the community by engaging partners and volunteers in creating the project, which will benefit an estimated 750,000 visitors per year to the zoo.
 Community involvement is a key component in this project and aesthetic appeal will be valuable for zoo visitors.
 Wilderness is rarely so organized, and a demonstration garden is an effective way for urban visitors to reconnect with the Hawaiian forest and nature in general.
 Schematic Concept Plan created by Leland Miyano, Jason Umemoto, and Leonard Bisel.

-The project will start with the strand vegetation of the coast and proceed to the dryland and mesic forest; using examples of indigenous and endemic flora.
+The project started with the construction of the Polynesian-introduced Zone and will proceed to the dryland and mesic forest and then strand vegetation of the coast; using examples of indigenous and endemic flora.
+Educational programs are being developed related to topics such as evolution, ecological lessons, endangered species, watershed protection, ahupua‘a resource management, and invasive species.
 Plants that are associated with educational stories will be prominently displayed.
 For example, a depiction of a lowland loulu (Pritchardia palm) forest will be a unique feature.
-The landscape of the Polynesian-introduced flora will be presented and educational programs can be developed related to topics such as evolution, ecological lessons, endangered species, watershed protection, ahupua‘a resource management, and invasive species.

 Early Childhood Advisory Committee